LUMSim/ICCS23Data/README.md

 ### Columns Related to Parameters

+For this data, the number of agents is always 200.
+The rest of the parameters for a given run can be found in each row under these columns:

 * 'run': for a particular parameter combination, each run of that parameter combination is number 0, 1, 2, or 3.
 This value is for tracking results, and is not a parameter to the simulation.
-* 'bug count': agent count.
-For this data, agent count is always 200.
 * 'min-ideal-temp': minimum ideal temperature for agents
 * 'min-output-heat': minimum output level of heat by agents
 * 'max-ideal-temp': maximum ideal temperature for agents